 To listen more than to talk.
 Most people do not listen with the intent of understanding.
 They are listening so they can respond – that is very dangerous in sales, especially if you want to be good at it.

-Sales Assembly: What's the biggest challenge facing a sales rep today, and how would you recommend they overcome it?
+What’s the biggest challenge for a sales rep today, and how can they overcome it?

 2) Bruce Cameron: Bruce gave me my first shot in tech sales.
 He was the President of CDC Software (Pivotal CRM) and a very well-respected industry veteran.
 He taught me about investing in and getting really good at the science behind sales and becoming a student of it, especially, if it was something I wanted to make a living doing.
 This process never ends, and I still remember listening to him tell me to keep learning and practicing (failing).

-Sales Assembly: What's the best advice you'd give to someone just starting a career in sales?
+What’s the best advice you’d give someone just starting a career in sales?